-We recognise that none of the above will suit each and every child - our aim is to provide them with a range of resources and techniques to draw on when they need to.
+We recognise that none of the above strategies, routines and practices will suit each and every child in the same way- our aim is to provide them with a range of resources and techniques to draw on when they need to.
 We pride ourselves on knowing our children well so that we are aware of and recognise certain triggers and behaviours.
 This means we can work with them before their behaviour escalates, drawing on and using strategies and resources that they are familiar with.